Bruce Anstey: 2011

-Anstey had switched teams for the 2011 season, and compared with the previous two seasons an upturn in fortune was evident.
+Anstey switched teams for the 2011 season.
 Although he failed to finish in the Superbike TT, he enjoyed a win in the opening Supersport race, followed by a further retirement in the Superstock.
 A 5th place in the second Supersport was followed by Anstey again taking 3rd in the finale race, the Senior TT.

 2011 TT results

 2012

-At the 2012 Isle of Man TT Anstey took a well earned 3rd place in the Superbike race followed by victory in the opening Supersport race.
+At the 2012 Isle of Man TT Anstey took 3rd place in the Superbike race followed by victory in the opening Supersport race.
 A brace of 4th places followed in the Superstock and second Supersport races.

 2012 TT results

 2013

-Anstey achieved a commendable list of results at the 2013 Races, where he secured an 8th place in the opening Superbike race, followed by taking second place on the podium in the first Supersport.
+At the 2013 Races Anstey secured an 8th place in the opening Superbike race, followed by taking second place on the podium in the first Supersport.
 A 5th place in the Superstock was followed by another 2nd in the second Supersport race.
 Anstey rounded off the week's racing with 3rd place in the Senior.

 2013 TT results

 2014

-Anstey's renowned consistency was particularly evident at the 2014 TT.
-He posted a 4th place in the Superbike race, followed by 2nd in the Supersport and 3rd in the Superstock.
+Anstey posted a 4th place in the Superbike race, followed by 2nd in the Supersport and 3rd in the Superstock.
 The 2014 TT also saw Anstey's debut in the TT Zero Class in which he finished in 2nd place to John McGuinness on an identical Mugen Shinden San.
 Another 2nd place followed in the second of the Supersport events and the week was rounded off with 4th in the Senior.

 In the Superbike TT, Anstey set a new outright lap record for the Mountain Course.
-In addition to his haul of six silver replicas, Anstey was also awarded the prestigious John Williams Trophy for the fastest lap in the Superbike TT Race and the Jimmy Simpson Trophy, which is presented to the rider who has achieved the fastest lap of the meeting.
+In addition to his six silver replicas, Anstey was also awarded the John Williams Trophy for the fastest lap in the Superbike TT Race and the Jimmy Simpson Trophy, which is presented to the rider who has achieved the fastest lap of the meeting.